LQF2020/node-restful-api-swagger/README.md

     npm install
     ```

-3. Prepare your mongoDB database.
+3. Prepare your local mongoDB database, with a default port `27017`.
 Alternatively, you could go to [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) to create a cloud database.
-Then, please follow Step 4 to link this app to cloud DB.
+Afterward, please follow Step 4 to link this app to your DB server.

 4. Create Environment configuration file `.env` under your root directory, with the following content completed.